markwwen/paper-review/reviews/Multi-task-Memory-Networks-for-Category-speciﬁc-Aspect-and-Opinion-Terms-Co-extraction.md

 ## Contribution

-- Provide a model that can achieve both extraction and categorization simultaneously
+- Provide a model that can achieve both extraction and categorization for terms simultaneously.

 ## Future work